Iron-Ham/rtfm/Fresh Format.md

  * The Xcode developer tools are essential for many of the dev tools we use to run on Mac OS X

+    xcode-select install         <--- this will install command line dev tools

 ## Install atom.io

  * Install these packages: